Index

 Job

-Base class for all Datatailr compute processes (App, Service, ExcelAddin, and batch workflows).
+Base class for all Datatailr compute processes (App, Service, ExcelAddin, and workflows).

 A Job encapsulates the container image configuration, resource requirements,